RA4PA Tech Notes

 Customers looking for extra battery life for their Medusa PreAmp can purchase the PZ-BAT external battery pack from TDT.

 Alternatively, off the shelf 6V batteries, such as a motorcycle battery or a battery for use with emergency lighting, can be adapted for this purpose.
-A battery/charger that has worked can be found here:
+Two options for batteries are:

 This type of battery can be connected to the voltage inputs of the PreAmp using a Digi-Key connector (part number SC1051-ND).
-The connector will have to be wired to utilize the desired battery.
+The connector will have to be wired to the battery.

 The SC1051-ND connector is center negative.
 Inverting the connection will damage the PreAmp.